CypherousSkies/reading-for-listeners/README.md

 Remember to --recurse-submodules when you clone, or get Mozilla TTS some other way.

 ## Requirements
 Currently only tested on linux (fedora and ubuntu).
-On ubuntu, run `sudo apt install -y python3 espeak ffmpeg tesseract-ocr-all python3-dev libenchant-dev libpoppler-cpp-dev pkg-config libavcodec libavtools ghostscript poppler-utils` and on any platform (preferably in a virtualenv):
+On debian/ubuntu, run `sudo apt install -y python3 python3-venv espeak ffmpeg tesseract-ocr-all python3-dev libenchant-dev libpoppler-cpp-dev pkg-config libavcodec libavtools ghostscript poppler-utils` and on any platform (preferably in a virtualenv):
 `pip install ocrmypdf transformers TTS pydub nltk pyenchant`